NymphalidNiklas/IBIO_2024/Tutorials/1.DatasetManipulation/Readme.md

 <p align="center"><img src="./Genbank4.png" alt="Genbank4" width="800"></p>

 As you can see in the red rectangle, the gene is marked as ***COX1*** and its position on the sequence is given (6060-7604).
-In the **CDS** section, which stands for **Coding Sequences**, you will see extra information about the gene.
+In the **CDS** section, which stands for **Coding Domain Sequences**, you will see extra information about the gene.
 Try to decipher different parts of it. *Is there anything you don't understand?
 Ask!
 Why don't the tRNAs before and after have a **CDS** section?*

 Now we need to download the ***COI*** (or ***COX1***) gene from the mitochondrial whole genome entry.
 For this click on ***gene*** or ***CDS***.
 It should bring you to the end of the document and highlight the corresponding sequence in the whole genome sequence.
 You should see this: